EU imports of energy products - recent developments

 Trend in extra EU imports of energy products

 The EU imports of natural gas from Russia and the rest of the world, expressed in value and net mass, are shown in Figure 5.
-In value, both the extra EU-27 total and Russian import rose between 2016 and 2018 but fell in 2019.
+In value, both the extra EU-27 total and Russian imports rose between 2016 and 2018 but fell in 2019.
 When measuring in net mass, between 2016 and 2018 there was an increase in imports from Russia, falling in 2019 and especially in 2020 both in net mass and in value.
-For other countries the opposite occured, imports falling between 2016 and 2018 even though the net mass decreased.
+For other countries the value increased between 2016 and 2018 even though the net mass decreased.
 In 2019 and 2020 the opposite happened, value was decreasing while net mass increased.

 For petroleum oils, the trend of total extra EU imports in value is largely similar to the trend observed for natural gas (see Figure 6).
 Between 2016 and 2018 there was an increase in imports from Russia, falling in 2019 and especially in 2020 both in net mass and in value.
 For other countries the trend was similar to that of Russia, but the drops in 2019 and 2020 were no so large..

-Energy imports to the EU from Russia as a share of total imports to the EU from Russia increased by 3.2 percentage points from 62.1 % in 2016 to 63.4 % in 2019 (see Figure 9).
-In this period the share for petroleum oils was stable, natural gas increased slightly while the share for solid fuels fell slightly.
+Energy imports to the EU from Russia as a share of total imports to the EU from Russia increased by 3.2 percentage points from 61.4 % in 2016 to 64.6 % in 2020 (see Figure 9).
+In this period the share for petroleum oils was stable while the shares for natural gas and solid fuels remained stable from 2019 to 2020.

 Member States' trade in petroleum oils and natural gas

 For natural gas the largest importers were Germany, Spain, France, Italy and the Netherlands.
-Of those five the share of Russia was less than 25 % for Spain and France, between 25 % and 50 % for Italy and the Netherlands and between 50 % and 75 % for Germany.
+Of those four the share of Russia was less than 25 % for Spain, France and the Netherlands, between 25 % and 50 % for Italy and between 50 % and 75 % for Germany.

 Source data for tables and graphs